video

 Now it's time to generate some adverbs that we can use.

-So we've said that the sky stretched, hovered, lurked, and glared, but how did it do those things?
+So we've said that the sky stretched, hovered, lurked and glared, but how did it do those things?
 Because that's what an adverb will do.

-Will tell you how a verb was done.
+It will tell you how a verb was done.

 So pause the video and see if you can generate two adverbs to describe how each of these verbs were done.